stanfordnlp/CoreNLP/_pages/cmdline.md

 java -cp "*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP [ -props myprops.props ] -fileList filelist.txt
 ```

-where the `-fileList` parameter points to a file whose content lists all files to be processed (one per line).
+where the `-fileList` parameter points to a file which lists all files to be processed (one per line).

 If you do not specify any properties that load input files (and do not specify any input or output redirections), then you will be placed in the [interactive shell](repl.html).
 Type `q` to exit.